Ah, San Diego. From beaches to a modern downtown to its historic old town, San Diego offers a plethora of activities for wheelchair users.

 Encinitas is another coastal gem in San Diego.
 It’s located a few miles north of Del Mar and has a longer stretch of shops and restaurants.

-There are some nice lookout points over the water at Encinitas from on top of the cliff.
+There are some nice lookout points over the water at Encinitas from the cliff.
 An excellent option is Sea Cliff Park, which is near the entrance to Encinitas when driving up from downtown.

 However, if you plan on visiting the beach, it’s best to drive to nearby Moonlight State Beach.
 This is both because of beach accessibility and because reaching the coast from Highway 101 generally involves a steep downhill trip.